DonXavis/chatGPT-sprint-1023/capstone_project/README.md

-OpenAI Audio Analysis with Jupyter Notebook Introduction
+OpenAI Audio InsightAPI Documentation
+Introduction

-The OpenAI Audio Analysis with Jupyter Notebook API allows users to leverage cutting-edge natural language processing and machine learning models for audio transcription and sentiment analysis.
+The OOpenAI Audio InsightAPI allows users to leverage cutting-edge natural language processing and machine learning models for audio transcription and sentiment analysis.
 This documentation provides a comprehensive guide on how to use the API within a Jupyter Notebook environment.
 Table of Contents

     Getting Started